ScottArbeit/Grace/README.md

 With Grace, there's no need for forking entire repositories just to make contributions.
 In open-source repos, you'll just create a personal branch against the repo.

-You'll own your personal branch, and you can make it visible or not.
-When your change is ready you can submit PR's to get your personal branch's version promoted to a public branch in the repo.
+You'll own your personal branch, and you can make it public or private.
+When your change is ready you can submit PR's to get your personal branch's version promoted to a parent branch in the repo.

 This is how I expect a large, open-source project in Grace to be: dozens of contributors, each with personal branches, working on a public project that remains securely controlled with ACL's.
 Everyone auto-rebased with every update to their parent branch, so there are no surprises later.
 No networks of forks to manage, no multiple entire copies of the repo.
 Just individuals working on the same repo, securely, together.